 Vermont Scenic Drives

-These scenic drive directions are designed be available on your mobile phone or
+Scenic drive directions are designed to be available on your mobile phone or

 other devices as you travel.